The Difference Between Apron and Belt Feeders

 View more

-Selecting the right feeder is critical to the performance and longevity of your operating environment.
-Whether you choose an apron feeder or a belt feeder, the primary purpose remains the same: to convey material from the feed hopper onto the screen deck in a controlled and consistent manner.
+Selecting the right feeder is critical to the performance and longevity of your operation.
+Whatever feeder you choose, the primary purpose remains the same: to convey a controlled and consistent discharge of material from the feed hopper or bin to downstream equipment.

 Both feeder types offer several advantages and limitations depending on the application.
-The correct solution depends on material characteristics, impact conditions, maintenance strategy and overall operational demands.
+The correct solution depends on material characteristics, feeding method, impact conditions, maintenance strategy and overall operational demands.

 Keep reading to learn about the key differences so you can make an informed decision about your equipment.